MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/WarningsPolicy.md

   Server 2017 or later and Visual Studio Team Services.
 If you need support for additional tasks, please let us know and preferably send us a sample log of the corresponding build task to <a href='&#109;&#97;&#105;&#108;&#116;&#111;&#58;&#112;&#115;&#103;&#101;&#114;&#101;&#120;&#116;&#115;&#117;&#112;&#112;&#111;&#114;&#116;&#64;&#109;&#105;&#99;&#114;&#111;&#115;&#111;&#102;&#116;&#46;&#99;&#111;&#109;'>&#112;&#115;&#103;&#101;&#114;&#101;&#120;&#116;&#115;&#117;&#112;&#112;&#111;&#114;&#116;&#64;&#109;&#105;&#99;&#114;&#111;&#115;&#111;&#102;&#116;&#46;&#99;&#111;&#109;</a>.

-- **Task Filters:** Since the build system can run all kinds of tasks during the build process and any of these tasks can create warnings, the *Warnings Policy* needs to know, which tasks it should look at and which to ignore. *Task Filters* takes a list of regular expressions (one per line).
+- <a name="taskFilters">**Task Filters:**</a> Since the build system can run all kinds of tasks during the build process and any of these tasks can create warnings, the *Warnings Policy* needs to know, which tasks it should look at and which to ignore. *Task Filters* takes a list of regular expressions (one per line).
 The policy will only look at build tasks that match one of the task filters.
 The matching is done by looking at the timeline name of each task, i.e., the name displayed in the list on the left hand side of the build summary view.
 If you